 - All other possible diseases and conditions must be ruled out through tests, physical exams, and symptoms.

-Diagnosing MS can be tricky.
+A diagnosis of multiple sclerosis can be tricky.
 The symptoms of MS are common among many diseases, including several autoimmune diseases.
 They can also be the result of an event such as a stroke or a growth such as a tumor.
-To diagnose MS, the physician will run several tests to rule out conditions such as stroke, tumor, and other diseases.
+To diagnose MS, the neurologist will run several tests to rule out conditions such as stroke, tumor, and other diseases.

 The following two tests are commonly used to diagnose multiple sclerosis:

-- Magnetic Resonance Imaging (MRI): MRI can help doctors see the deterioration of the myelin in the brain and spinal cord and see lesions that have formed as a result of MS.
+- Magnetic resonance imaging (MRI): MRI can help doctors see the deterioration of the myelin (demyelination) in the brain and spinal cord and see lesions that have formed as a result of MS.

-- Cerebrospinal Fluid (CSF): A spinal tap may be performed to check the patient’s spinal fluid for antibodies or proteins that are the result of myelin breaking down.
+- Cerebrospinal fluid (CSF): A spinal tap (or lumbar puncture) may be performed to check the patient’s spinal fluid for antibodies or proteins that are the result of myelin breaking down.

 Treatment for Multiple Sclerosis

 Since there is no cure for MS, treatment is often referred to as “managing MS.” MS is a lifelong condition that requires ongoing treatment, or management, to prevent further damage from occurring and to learn to live with the symptoms.

 The U.S. Food and Drug Administration has approved several medications for the treatment of multiple sclerosis.
 These include oral, injectable, and infused medications.
 These disease-modifying therapies (DMTs) are used to prevent further progression of the disease as well as to manage symptoms to give patients a higher quality of life.